swiftlang/swift/docs/Generics.rst

   x.serialize() // okay: serialize() is part of the Serializable protocol

 Naturally, such polymorphism is dynamic, and will require boxing of value types to implement.
-We can now see how This types interact with subtype polymorphism.
+We can now see how Self types interact with subtype polymorphism.
 For example, say we have two values of type Comparable, and we try to compare them::